jurgen-kluft/chshg/README.md

 3D Hierarchical Spatial HashGrid C++ library.

+## TODO

+Make the size and cell size of the HSHG per dimension, not just one size for all dimensions.

 ## Behind the scenes

 This section does not document API functions, however you should read this before trying to use the library.